Making Your Aims Clear

 Do your staff spend hours on non-essential work because they think that it’s important – how much of this work is really useful to you as a business owner and how much of the work being done is because you haven’t told your staff clearly what your aims are.

-This is not an uncommon or new problem though, below is an actual letter written by the Duke of Wellington in 1812 in the middle of the war with Napoleon.
+This is not an uncommon or new problem though, below is a letter apparently written by the Duke of Wellington in 1812 in the middle of the war with Napoleon.
+I have no provenance for this.
+Wellington was renowned for his dislike of government interference in military matters, however.

 It is a timeless example of how people need to know what their aims are and the need to not have to account for matters that are not that important.